A Legacy of Belonging: Edgehill and LGBTQIA+ Inclusion

 Still Reconciling, Still Becoming

 Inclusion and Reconciliation are not one-time “statements”—they are ongoing journeys.
-Over the years, we’ve continued our journey toward inclusion through hospitality, education, care, advocacy, and protest.
-We’ve baptized our queer youth, celebrated queer love, and mourned lives lost too soon.
+Over the years, we have continued our journey toward inclusion through hospitality, education, care, advocacy, and protest.
+We have baptized our queer youth, celebrated queer love, and mourned lives lost too soon.
 We continue to challenge systems of exclusion.
 Many years ago one church member put it this way:

 “Being a Reconciling Congregation for gay men and lesbians is important to us as part of the larger reconciling that we believe the church—and God's Kingdom—is about.”